Douglas Haig, 1st Earl Haig: Spring offensives

 French, Joffre and Haig (left to right) visit the front line during 1915.
-Henry Wilson is second from the right.
+Henry Wilson is second from the right, with Hubert Gough to his left.

 Like French, Haig wanted to push along the North Sea Coast to Ostend and Zeebrugge but Joffre did not want the British acting so independently.
 Germany had recently sent eight infantry divisions to the Eastern Front, so French and Joffre agreed that a French offensive in Artois and Champagne, should be accompanied by a British offensive at Neuve-Chapelle to be conducted by Haig.
 At Neuve Chapelle, Haig wanted a quick bombardment and his subordinate Henry Rawlinson a longer and more methodical one.
 Shortage of shells meant that only a thirty-five-minute bombardment was possible but the small front of the attack gave it the concentration to succeed.

 Haig was greatly interested in the potential of aircraft and met Major Hugh Trenchard of the Royal Flying Corps to organise photographic air reconnaissance and a map of German lines was obtained; aircraft were also used for artillery spotting.
 Four divisions attacked at the Battle of Neuve Chapelle on 10 March and penetrated 1500 m but no progress was made on subsequent days, as the Germans brought in reinforcements.
 Casualties were around 12,000 on each side.
 Rawlinson had wanted to end the offensive after the first day and Haig felt that reserves should have been committed quicker.
 On Rawlinson's suggestion Haig came close to sacking Major-General Joey Davies until it was found that Davies had followed Rawlinson's orders; Haig reprimanded Rawlinson but thought him too valuable to sack.
 This may have made Rawlinson reluctant to stand up to Haig thereafter.

 Whilst the Germans attacked Smith-Dorrien at the Second Battle of Ypres (April), new Allied offensives were planned by the French at Vimy and by Haig at Aubers Ridge (9 May).
 It was believed on the British side that the lessons of Neuve Chapelle had been learned – reserves were ready to exploit and mortars were ready to support attackers who had advanced beyond artillery cover – and that this time success would be complete not partial.
 The attack was less successful than Neuve Chapelle as the bombardment was over a wider front and against stronger defences; Haig was still focussed on winning a decisive victory by capturing key ground, rather than amassing firepower to inflict maximum damage.
 Attacks (at Festubert, 15–25 May) as a diversion, gained 1000 m over a front of 4000 m, with 16,000 British casualties to around 6,600 German losses.
 Sir John French was satisfied that the attacks had taken pressure off the French at their request but Haig felt that German reserves were being exhausted, bringing victory nearer.